CPP-Aerial-Vision-Analysis-System/Obstacle_Avoidance_2025-2026/README.md

 `catkin_make`

-# Currently working one line ROS launches:
+# Currently working one line node/sim scripts:
 Launch an iris drone with a simulated 3D LiDAR:<br/>
 `roslaunch velodyne_description iris-unitree.launch # add gpu:=true if not running linux on a VM`

 Launch 2D avoidance using the method of potential fields:<br/>
 `sh src/Obstacle_Avoidance_2025-2026/Scripts/script/runIQsim.sh`